GitHub-MXB/myFrame/README.md

 # myFrame
-# goal：Better and simpler mvvm than vue
+# Goal：Better and simpler mvvm than vue
-# off the stocks：mould，event
+# Off the stocks：mould，event
-# compatible:ie5+
+# Compatible:ie5+